preset-io/backend-sdk/README.rst

     params:
       ...

-Synchronizing to and from DBT
+Synchronizing to and from dbT
 -----------------------------

-The CLI also allows you to synchronize sources, models, and metrics from a `DBT <https://www.getdbt.com/>`_ project, together with databases from a profile.
+The CLI also allows you to synchronize sources, models, and metrics from a `dbt <https://www.getdbt.com/>`_ project, together with databases from a profile.
 The full command is:

 .. code-block:: bash